ythosa/seam-carving/README.md

 # seam-carving
-Seam Carving is an Image Processing Technique for Content Aware Image Resizing.
-Content Aware Means that it Saves Objects and Object Aspect Ratio at Processed Image.
+Seam carving is an image processing technique for content aware image resizing.
+Content aware means that it saves objects and object aspect ratio at processed image.